William-Verstraeten/adalunatics/index.markdown

 <img src="assets/img/Leo-Twitter-1.gif" class="center"/>

+**GOAL :**

+Here are some interesting questions which we’ll dive into:

 1. Can we extract quotes related to MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?

 2. What is the impact of the traumatic vs non-traumatic events on the MeToo movement, based on quotes and tweets involved in #MeToo?